efabless/foss-asic-tools/README.md

 The following environment variables are used for configuration:

-* `DRY_RUN` (unset by default), if set to any value (also 0, false, etc.), makes the start scripts print all executed commands instead of running.
+* `DRY_RUN` (unset by default), if set to any value (also `0`, `false`, etc.), makes the start scripts print all executed commands instead of running.
 Useful for debugging/testing or just creating "template commands" for unique setups.
 * `DESIGNS=$HOME/eda/designs` (`DESIGNS=%USERPROFILE%\eda\designs` for `.bat`) sets the directory that holds your design files.
 This directory is mounted into the container on `/foss/designs`.
 * `DOCKER_USER="hpretl"` username for the Docker Hub repository from which the images are pulled.
 Usually, no change is required.
 * `DOCKER_IMAGE="iic-osic-tools"` Docker Hub image name to pull.
 Usually, no change is required.
 * `DOCKER_TAG="latest"` Docker Hub image tag.
 By default, it pulls the latest version; this might be handy to change if you want to match a specific Version set.
-* `CONTAINER_USER=$(id -u)` (the current user's ID, `CONTAINER_USER=1000` for `.bat`) The user ID (and also group ID) is especially important on Linux and macOS because those are the IDs used to write files in the DESIGNS directory.
+* `CONTAINER_USER=$(id -u)` (the current user's ID, `CONTAINER_USER=1000` for `.bat`) The user ID (and also group ID) is especially important on Linux and macOS because those are the IDs used to write files in the `DESIGNS` directory.
 * `CONTAINER_GROUP=$(id -g)` (the current user's group ID, `CONTAINER_GROUP=1000` for `.bat`)
 * `CONTAINER_NAME="iic-osic-tools_xserver_uid_"$(id -u)` (attaches the executing user's id to the name on Unix, or only `CONTAINER_NAME="iic-osic-tools_xserver` for `.bat`) is the name that is assigned to the container for easy identification.
 It is used to identify if a container exists and is running.

 #### macOS and Windows-specific Variables

-For Mac and Windows, the X11 server is accessed through TCP (:0, aka port 6000).
+For Mac and Windows, the X11 server is accessed through TCP (`:0`, aka port 6000).
 To control the server's address, you can set the following variable:

 * `DISP=host.docker.internal:0` is the environment variable that is copied into the `DISPLAY` variable of the container. `host.docker.internal` resolves to the host's IP address inside the docker containers, `:0` corresponds to display 0 which corresponds to TCP port 6000.